Fairfax County police officer acquitted of assault against Black man

 Gladney appears to say he wants to go to detox, before veering off and continuing to pace around the residential street.
 Timberlake’s squad car soon pulls up, he gets out and strides toward Timberlake.

 Timberlake calls after Gladney but refers to him as Anthony — the first name of the man he mistook Gladney for — and orders him to get on the ground.
-Moments later, he shoots his stun gun at Gladney.
+Moments later, he shoots his Taser at Gladney.

 Gladney falls on his back and Timberlake orders him to roll over, before Timberlake puts his knee on the man’s back and another near his neck.

 Gladney shouts for help.
 Timberlake hits him in the head and the officers and then firefighters all wrestle Gladney.
-Finally, Timberlake deploys the stun gun again before Gladney is subdued and placed in handcuffs.
+Finally, Timberlake deploys the Taser again before Gladney is subdued and placed in handcuffs.

-Timberlake was facing three counts for deploying the stun gun on Gladney twice and for hitting him on the head.
+Timberlake was facing three counts for deploying the Taser on Gladney twice and for hitting him on the head.

 Fairfax County police officer charged after using stun gun on Black man without provocation, police say